 It’s in fact quite not the same model.

 The Family provides you with a good network, tools and helps you throughout your journey with good advice and recommendations against 5% of the startup's equity.
-They focus on a high volume of startups while having a low implication in their daily lives.
+They focus on a high volume of startups while having a very limited implication in their daily lives.

 Here at Make it, the approach is completely different.
-Not only we provide our startups with guidance and mentorship but our team is deeply involved in each startup’s daily life until it becomes independent and hire it’s own employees.
-To give a brief summary, we concentrate on a small volume of startups, but we are directly involved in their growth.
+Not only do we provide our startups with guidance and mentorship but our team is deeply involved in each startup’s daily life until it becomes independent and hire it’s own employees.
+In other words, we concentrate on a smaller volume of startups, but we are directly involved in their growth.

 Interested in collaborating with us?

-There are two ways to collaborate with us and use our machine.
+There are 3 ways to collaborate with us and benefit from our Startup Machine.

 To make a long story short, if you feel like you have uncovered a real pain and you have the right solution to solve it, just get in touch with us.